Atrial septal defect (ASD)

-The risk of congenital heart disease is higher for children of parents with congenital heart disease, whether in the father or the mother.
-Anyone with a congenital heart defect, repaired or not, who is considering starting a family should carefully discuss it beforehand with a doctor.
-Some medications may need to be stopped or adjusted before you become pregnant because they can cause serious problems for a developing fetus.
+The risk of congenital heart disease is higher for children of parents with congenital heart disease.
+Anyone with a congenital heart defect, repaired or not, who is considering starting a family should talk to a doctor.
+The doctor might recommend repair before pregnancy.

 - Getting tested for immunity to rubella.
 If you're not immune, ask your doctor about getting vaccinated.

 - Going over your current health conditions and medications.
-You'll need to carefully monitor certain health problems during pregnancy.
-Your doctor may also recommend adjusting or stopping certain medications before you become pregnant.
+You'll need to monitor certain health problems during pregnancy.
+Your doctor might also recommend adjusting or stopping certain medications before you become pregnant.

 - Reviewing your family medical history.
-If you have a family history of heart defects or other genetic disorders, consider talking with a genetic counselor to determine what the risk might be before getting pregnant.
+If you have a family history of heart defects or other genetic disorders, consider talking with a genetic counselor to determine what the risk might be.